grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "Hemi!"
 Bastian called up.
 "New contact.
 Coming in fast from the east, port-side."
 A few seconds passed.
 "I'd say, fairly big sub, pretty noisy amount of fucking water running along the hull.
 Fully submerged, and just charging towards the docking area."

-"That's probably the one that did the firing."
-Said Hemi to Percy.
+"That's probably the one that did the firing," Hemi said to Percy.

-"Let's put some distance between us and that boat."
-Said Percy.
+"Let's put some distance between us and that boat," said Percy.

 Hemi, with the intuitive three-dimensional thinking of an experienced submariner, understood immediately that when Percy said 'distance' she did not mean horizontal distance, like on a chart.
 To achieve that kind of distance would require increasing speed, and increasing speed would create enough motor noise that they could be heard and tracked.
 Hemi looked at the depth-under-keel gauge, already showing a hundred meters or so to the bottom and dropping fast as they moved away from the seamount the depot island was built atop of.
 "Some distance it is, Captain.
 Gregory, down plane please."